miyamot0/datatracker-pwa/README.md

 - 0.2.1 - Add in session viewer, minor bugfixes
 - 0.2.2 - Filter functionality to screen out mobile hardware (not presently a priority)
 - 0.2.3 - Port over to Vite for core build (full offline)
+- 0.2.4 - Bring in wakelocks, screen/route transitions, to mirror native functionality

 ## Features